Nancy Landon Kassebaum Scholarship

 - Be admitted to K-State and

-- Participate in an on-campus interview and recognition event on Monday, January 27, 2020.
+- Participate in an on-campus interview and recognition event planned for Friday, February 12, 2021.

-- Submit the K-State admission and scholarship application (if you have not already done so).
+- Submit the K-State admission application (if you have not already done so).

-- Applicants will be updated on their application status during the first week of January 2020 following initial committee review.
+- Applicants will be updated on their application status in mid-January 2021 following the initial committee review.